umami-hep/umami/docs/LWTNN-conversion.md

 }
 ```

-To run DIPS within the dumper, we need the [r22 Branch](https://gitlab.cern.ch/atlas-flavor-tagging-tools/training-dataset-dumper/-/tree/r22) or we need to change the AnalysisBase version in the [setup.py](https://gitlab.cern.ch/atlas-flavor-tagging-tools/training-dataset-dumper/-/blob/master/setup.sh#L21) to `asetup AnalysisBase,22.2.12,latest`.
+To run the taggers within the dumper, we need the [r22 Branch](https://gitlab.cern.ch/atlas-flavor-tagging-tools/training-dataset-dumper/-/tree/r22) or we need to change the AnalysisBase version in the [setup.py](https://gitlab.cern.ch/atlas-flavor-tagging-tools/training-dataset-dumper/-/blob/master/setup.sh#L21) to `asetup AnalysisBase,22.2.12,latest`.

-To run the dumper with DIPS on the grid, we need to add the path of the model file and the model itself to the job [submission file](https://gitlab.cern.ch/atlas-flavor-tagging-tools/training-dataset-dumper/-/blob/master/grid/submit.sh).
-Here we need to add the DIPS model path like the configs model path to the script.
+To run the dumper with the taggers on the grid, we need to add the path of the model file and the model itself to the job [submission file](https://gitlab.cern.ch/atlas-flavor-tagging-tools/training-dataset-dumper/-/blob/master/grid/submit.sh).
+Here we need to add the model path like the configs model path to the script.
 Also we need to give `prun` the model file as an `--extFile`, due to its size.
 Also you need to avoid absolute paths in the [Config File](https://gitlab.cern.ch/atlas-flavor-tagging-tools/training-dataset-dumper/-/blob/master/configs/single-b-tag/EMPFlow.json) or the grid job will fail.
 Add these paths to the [submission file](https://gitlab.cern.ch/atlas-flavor-tagging-tools/training-dataset-dumper/-/blob/master/grid/submit.sh).

 This can look like this for example:
 ```